-For thirty-eight of my forty-six year working life, I had a day job.
+For thirty-eight years of my writing life, I had a day job.
 I juggled a career, family life, and my writing passion; the juggle was neither easy nor fully satisfying.
 In 2004, having launched my daughter and published two major works and countless articles, I decided to retire from physiotherapy.
 Two more nonfiction books quickly followed and Beacon Literary Services, established in 1997 to help others get published, took on a greater role offering coaching towards publication and more services for writers of all levels and genres.

 I believe writers need practical assistance, current information, and support from published authors throughout their journeys to publication.

 I am the author of books for writers, including Book Magic: Turning Writers into Published Authors and Crafting Irresistible Query Letters that Result in Publication, and other nonfiction books.
 My many articles have appeared in international, national, and regional publications, as well as online.
 Also, I have been a contributor to the Encyclopedia of British Columbia's blog and a reviewer for the Canadian Book Review Annual Online.

-I have experienced every aspect of Canadian publishing -- commercial and self-publication, print and electronic publishing, as well as print-on-demand.
+I have experienced every aspect of Canadian publishing — commercial and self-publication, print and electronic publishing, as well as print-on-demand.
 My first non-fiction book, Through a Canadian Periscope; the Story of the Canadian Submarine Service (Dundurn) appeared in 1995.
-My second, Deeply Canadian: New Submarines for a New Millennium (Beacon Publishing), was released in the fall of 2000 electronically (commercial) and in print.
+My second, Deeply Canadian: New Submarines for a New Millennium (Beacon Publishing), was released in the fall of 2000 electronically (commercial) and in print, and was re-released in a revised second edition in 2014.
 Sing a New Song: Portraits of Canada’s Crusading Bishops, followed in 2006, also from Dundurn.
 James Douglas: the Father of BC is my first young adult biography, again from Dundurn (2009), and my second to be selected for Books for Everybody.
 My publisher, Dundurn, re-released Periscope in celebration of the centenary of the Canadian Submarine Service in 2014.